Callumari08/orbital-goodness/README.md

 OpenGL and Cmake project that uses Orbital Mechanics to simulate planetary orbits!

 # Notes
-Look at the python files in calculations to see the realtime calculations the program is running, based on orbital mechanics.
+Look at the python files in calculations to see the realtime calculations the program is running, based on orbital mechanics equations.

 # Dependencies (open in new tab)
 * [OpenGL](https://www.opengl.org/)